MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-I-United-States-Patent-Trademark-Office-Department-Commerce/subchapter-A-General/part-11-Representation-Others-Before-United-States-Patent-Trademark-Office/subpart-C-Investigations-Disciplinary-Proceedings-Jurisdiction-Sanctions-Investigations-Proceedings/section-11.22.md

 (2) Issuing a warning to the practitioner;

-(3) Instituting formal charges upon the approval of the Committee on Discipline; or
+(3) Instituting formal charges upon the approval of the Committee on Discipline;

-(4) Entering into a settlement agreement with the practitioner and submitting the same for approval of the USPTO Director.
+(4) Entering into a settlement agreement with the practitioner and submitting the same for the approval of the USPTO Director; or

+(5) Entering into a diversion agreement with the practitioner.

 (i) *Closing investigation.* The OED Director shall terminate an investigation and decline to refer a matter to the Committee on Discipline if the OED Director determines that: